syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/open-save.md

 * Excel Macro-Enabled Workbook (.xlsm)
 * Excel Binary Workbook(.xlsb)

+### Load JSON data

+You can load the JSON data into the spreadsheet by using the `openFromJson` method.
+The JSON data must look like the workbook object that the `saveAsJson` method returns. **NOTE:** You can also create your own workbook object by using this [reference section](https://ej2.syncfusion.com/documentation/spreadsheet/how-to/create-a-object-structure).

+If required, set the `triggerEvent` argument in the `openFromJson` method to `true` to trigger the `openComplete` event after the JSON is loaded into the spreadsheet UI.

+{% if page.publishingplatform == "aspnet-core" %}

+{% tabs %}
+{% highlight cshtml tabtitle="CSHTML" %}
+{% include code-snippet/spreadsheet/open-json/tagHelper %}
+{% endhighlight %}
+{% highlight c# tabtitle="Opencontroller.cs" %}
+{% include code-snippet/spreadsheet/open-json/opencontroller.cs %}
+{% endhighlight %}
+{% endtabs %}

+{% elsif page.publishingplatform == "aspnet-mvc" %}

+{% tabs %}
+{% highlight razor tabtitle="CSHTML" %}
+{% include code-snippet/spreadsheet/open-json/razor %}
+{% endhighlight %}
+{% highlight c# tabtitle="Opencontroller.cs" %}
+{% include code-snippet/spreadsheet/open-json/opencontroller.cs %}
+{% endhighlight %}
+{% endtabs %}
+{% endif %}

 ## Save

 The Spreadsheet component saves its data, style, format, and more as Excel file document.
 To enable this feature, set [`allowSave`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Spreadsheet.Spreadsheet.html#Syncfusion_EJ2_Spreadsheet_Spreadsheet_AllowSave) as `true` and assign service url to the [`saveUrl`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Spreadsheet.Spreadsheet.html#Syncfusion_EJ2_Spreadsheet_Spreadsheet_SaveUrl) property.